Safety instructions for fume extraction (in accordance with EN ISO 21904-1:2020)

 Only ever use the device as intended.

-Ensure that all components have been properly installed on the fume extraction device.
+Ensure that all components have been properly installed on the device.

 Observe the local occupational health and safety regulations and guidelines.

-Check the extraction hoses at regular intervals, at least once a week, for damage and contamination.
+Check extraction hoses for damage and soiling at regular intervals, but at least once every week.

 Note that the applied vacuum depends on the geographic altitude of the operation site.

-Observe the warning signals and indicators on the fume extraction device.
-Warning signals and indicators can imply a saturated filter or a problem with/damage to the fume extraction device.
+Observe the warning signals and indicators on the device.
+Warning signals and indicators can imply a saturated filter or a problem with/damage to the device.

 Replace the extraction-specific wear parts at regular intervals.
 The replacement interval required depends on the application conditions.